With its tradition, style and magnificent setting, the Sanctuary of Meritxell in Andorra is well worth a visit. Find out more details here!

+The Sanctuary of Meritxell Basilica is the most important religious temple in Andorra.
+But as well as its spiritual importance, this place of worship in the parish of Canillo offers other reasons for a visit, in particular its art and natural surroundings.
 The festival of Nostra Senyora de Meritxell, the patron saint of the Valleys of Andorra, is held on 8th September - the feast day of the ‘marededéus trobades’ (found statues of Our Lady) in Catalonia.

 More details on the monument, its prices and opening hours in the Culture Guide in pdf format.